 Triangle, VA 22172

 The Fund is governed by a two-member Board of Trustees.
-The UMWA appoints one Trustee who serves as the Chairman; this position is currently held by Jerry D. Jones.
+The UMWA appoints one Trustee who serves as the Chairman; this position is currently held by Michael Caputo.
 The BCOA appoints the other Trustee, currently Thomas C. Means.
 The Fund’s FEIN is 52-1599698.